 Designers Morrelli & Melvin have a longstanding relationship with Hudson Wang and Paul Hakes, who built Gunboats for several years, so it’s no surprise that HH turned to the Californians to design their new line of upscale sports cruisers.
 The HH66 embodies everything M&M has learned about fast-cat design over the last decade, in terms of hull and rig design, weight distribution and engineering.

-The term “state of the art” is much overused when it comes to boatbuilding, yet in this instance it is entirely appropriate.
+The term “state of the art” is much overused when it comes to boatbuilding, yet in this instance, it is entirely appropriate.
 There is little the Hudson Yachts boatbuilders, many of whom learned their trade in New Zealand, South Africa and England, do not know about composite construction.
 The HH66 hull and deck moldings are a carbon fiber sandwich with a Corecell foam filling, infused with post-cured epoxy resin.
-The hulls and deck moldings are then laminated together, creating a lightweight and extremely strong monococque unit.
+The hulls and deck moldings are then laminated together, creating a lightweight and extremely strong monocoque unit.
 R-Six’s hulls were finished in flawless clearcoat, the carbon fiber weave showing clearly through the resin.
 Interior furniture and bulkheads are also built of carbon fiber composites.

 The hulls are stiff enough that no bracing is needed at their forward ends; the forestay is secured to a carbon fiber longeron that also holds the ground tackle.
 Southern Spars built the carbon rig and boom, and supplied the carbon fiber/aramid rigging.
 The curved daggerboards and rudders—T-foils are optional on each— are fabricated of pre-preg carbon fiber.